 On February 4, the North Central Community Society/ Albert Community Library Committee was established to provide a link between the neighbourhood and the Albert Branch, and to act in an advisory capacity on the operation of the Branch.
 This agreement was renewed on May 16, 1996.

 1982 In August, the Branch Site Study was completed.
-Patrons who were surveyed at the Central Library, Connaught and Glen Elm branches, and four book trailer sites reacted positively to the construction of a Branch in south Regina.
+Customers who were surveyed at the Central Library, Connaught and Glen Elm branches, and four book trailer sites reacted positively to the construction of a Branch in south Regina.

 1984 On April 1, the Audio Visual Unit service area was expanded as part of the renovations of Central Library.
 The Prairie History Room was also moved to a larger area on the main floor.

-On October 10, the Library became fully automated, with the installation ofthe GEAC circulation and online catalogue system.
+On October 10, the Library became fully automated, with the installation of the GEAC circulation and online catalogue system.

 On October 11, Albert and Connaught Branch libraries were designated Municipal Heritage Properties.

-1985 On November 17, the South Albert Branch, the Sunset Mall in south Regina, was officially opened.
+1985 On November 17, the South Albert Branch, in the Sunset Mall in south Regina, was officially opened.

 1988 Ken Jensen was appointed Chief Librarian and served in that capacity until 1999.

 1990 On May 27, the Sunrise Branch, which opened to the public on May 1, was officially opened to serve the residents of southeast Regina.
 The library-owned building adjoins the Southeast Leisure Centre owned by the City of Regina and the facility is jointly operated by the respective parties.

 1991 On March 3, the Mobile Trailer service, which had operated out of the Albert Branch basement since 1954, was discontinued.
 As a consequence, service to the book trailer stops at Eastview, North Broad, Park Street; and in Argyle Park, Uplands, Pioneer Village and Rosemont came to an end.